October 2015 – Montana Trails, Recreation and Parks Association “Professional of the Year” – Jon Thompson, Superintendent of Parks

 The City of Billings Parks, Recreation and Public Lands department was honored with a National Award for their continued commitment to maximizing their funds for the greater good of the Billings community.
 Swords Park Trail provides a visual of beautiful Billings MT from above, while at the same time creating a connected trail system easily accessible for all.

-2012 – Best Trail of The Year in Montana presented to Swards Park Trail
+2012 – Best Trail of The Year in Montana presented to Swords Park Trail

-With National attention as a successful city park, the great state of Montana also recognized Swards Park Trail as the Trail of the Year.
-At first the City of Billings Parks, Recreation and Public Lands department did not realize the great accomplishment in creating Swards Park Trail; however, the project was evaluated based upon need and interest of the community.
-Considerate planning and consideration can be attributed to the success Swards Park Trail has occurred.
+With National attention as a successful city park, the great state of Montana also recognized Swords Park Trail as the Trail of the Year.
+At first the City of Billings Parks, Recreation and Public Lands department did not realize the great accomplishment in creating Swords Park Trail; however, the project was evaluated based upon need and interest of the community.
+Considerate planning and consideration can be attributed to the success Swords Park Trail has occurred.